Campus-Wide Election

 The Election Supervisory Board (ESB) is charged with conducting and overseeing all student elections, including those required by the Student Government Constitution and by other university policy-making boards or administrative bodies that refer to the ESB in their election codes.
 This includes the fall Student Government First-Year Elections and the spring Campus-Wide Election.
 During the election season, disputes and grievances are heard by the ESB, and their decisions may be appealed through an appellate procedure as well.

-The selection process for ESB takes place each fall and is currently accepting applications.
+The selection process for ESB takes place each fall.
 Please refer to the Campus-Wide Election Code for additional details pertaining to eligibility, duties and procedures related to ESB.

 If you have any questions, please email the SGO Advisor at sgoadvisors@austin.utexas.edu.